 There are a few subjects that everyone needs to know a little about before they are ready for the world.
 English, math, the sciences… but really?
 Law.
 They will act and interact with the law, lawsuits and legal language for the rest of their lives and the sooner they start to learn it, the better.

 Here, law is a foundational science to a proper understanding of human society.
 It is the rules of being one of “we the people”.
 Whether it’s having read and understood the United States Constitution or a simple understanding of rights, contracts and basic freedoms it is all in the law.

 Our introduction to law class covers:

 Vocabulary: The most basic and necessary grasp of any special subject is found in understanding its vocabulary.
 Lawyers get paid a lot because they know it and you don’t.
-So, important terms have a different meaning in law than they do in common language.
+Some important terms have a different meaning in the law than they do in common language.
 Contract, civil procedure, court, brief, filing, evidence, corporation, criminal law, property, estate, and many others each have a peculiar meaning and specific legal definition that every kid should know (along with how to spell it correctly).